 The next book in the series is, “Absurdimals – Chester Learns to Swim.”
 Chester is a Dock (dog/duck) who has a fear of swimming.
 When the school announces a relay race involving crossing a lake, Chester is determined to overcome his fear.
-He elicits the help of all his pals from the first book, and each of them suggest ideas, correlating to their own personality, on how he can get more in touch with his duck-ness.
-Unfortunately, none of these suggestions will work…and Chester will need to figure out the true secret to overcoming his fear on his own.
+He elicits the help of all his pals from the first book, and each of them suggests ideas, correlating to their personality, on how he can get more in touch with his duck-ness.
+Unfortunately, none of these suggestions will work…and Chester will need to figure out the real secret to overcoming his fear on his own.

 What’s the motivation behind your series?

 I believe that a life not lived authentically is a life wasted.
-My own battle with early-onset depression imbued in me a profound sense of empathy for others and has always made me particularly sensitive to those who feel they don’t belong.
+My battle with early-onset depression imbued in me a profound sense of empathy for others and has always made me particularly sensitive to those who feel they don’t belong.

 superficial differences aside, and learn to become more accepting of ourselves and others.

 Is writing side hustle or your main gig?